-The South East Network for Social Sciences (SeNSS) offers funding of up to £20,000 per year for you to undertake postgraduate studies.
+The South East Network for Social Sciences (SeNSS) offers funding of up to £20,000 per year for you to undertake postgraduate studies, starting in October 2022.

-SeNSS is offering approximately 40 student-led studentships for an October 2020 start, in 13 social science disciplines across 10 universities with exceptional reputations for postgraduate training and research.
+Funded by the Economics and Social Research Council, SeNSS offers 13 social science disciplines (Pathways) across 10 universities with exceptional reputations for postgraduate training and research: